 Ms. McDade, a Canadian national, holds an MA from the ISS in Development Studies specializing in Economic Policy and Planning and a BA in Economics and International Development from the University of Guelph in Canada.
 In 1999 Ms. McDade was a visiting fellow at the Kennedy School of Government, Harvard University.
 She was a guest lecturer on the topics of energy and development at Columbia, Rice and Princeton Universities.

-Born in 1966, he is married and has four children.
+Born in 1969, Ms. Modéer is married with three children.

 Regional Bureau for Arab States